-Assistant Professor Traci Speed, M.D., Ph.D., received the Mimi Butterfield Award for Early Career Psychiatrist from the Association of Women Psychiatrists at this week’s APA Conference in New York.
+Assistant Professor Traci Speed, M.D., Ph.D., received the Mimi Butterfield Award for Early Career Psychiatrist from the Association of Women Psychiatrists at the APA Conference in New York.

 Part time assistant professor Shauna Reinblatt, M.D. recently became a Distinguished Fellow of the American Psychiatric Association.

 Kay Jamison’s latest book, Robert Lowell, Setting the River on Fire: A Study of Genius, Mania, and Character, was just announced as a finalist for 2018 Pulitzer Prize in Biography.

 Broadway Center nurse practitioner, Dr. Nancy Goldstein, has won the 4th Annual Miller-Couson Nurse Practitioner/Physician Assistant Clinical Excellence Award.
 She will be recognized at the Excellence in Patient Care Symposium on April 30, 2018.